-As part of our recent trip out East, we visited the Flight 93, September 11th Memorial in Shanksville, Pennsylvania.
+This summer we took a road trip out East.
+As part of that, we visited the Flight 93, September 11th Memorial in Shanksville, Pennsylvania.
 (For anyone who isn’t aware, United Flight 93 was one of the four planes hijacked by terrorists on September 11, 2001.
 They believe this one was headed towards the capital when it was brought down by the INCREDIBLY brave passengers who were trying to take control back from the terrorists.)

 The Flight 93 Memorial Visitor’s Center